 - When stalled or stopped on the roadway under emergency conditions, move the vehicle well off the road. - Do not use the hazard warning flashers while moving on the highway unless unusual circumstances force you to drive so slowly that your vehicle might become a hazard to other traffic.

-- Some state laws may prohibit the use of the hazard warning flasher switch while driving. - Turn signals do not work when the hazard warning flasher lights are on.
+• Turn signals do not work when the hazard warning flasher lights are on.

 The flashers can be actuated with the ignition switch in either the OFF or ON position.